ODGodinho/ODG-Linter-Js/README.md

 This rule reports empty lookahead assertion or empty lookbehind assertion.

-> What are empty lookarounds?
+> What are empty look around?

-An empty lookaround is a lookaround for which at least one path in the lookaround expression contains only elements that do not consume characters and do not assert characters.
+An empty look around is a look around for which at least one path in the look around expression contains only elements that do not consume characters and do not assert characters.
-This means that the lookaround expression will trivially accept any input string.
+This means that the look around expression will trivially accept any input string.

 <https://ota-meshi.github.io/eslint-plugin-regexp/rules/no-empty-lookarounds-assertion.html>